swiftlang/swift-evolution/proposals/ssss-distributed-actor-runtime.md

 As the actor becomes fully initialized, the type system allows escaping its `self` through method calls or closures.
 This can lead to unsafe access patterns, but those are discussed and prevented by [SE-0327: On Actor Initialization](https://github.com/apple/swift-evolution/blob/main/proposals/0327-actor-initializers.md).
 Distributed actor initializers are subject to the same rules as outlined in that proposal.
 In addition to that, in order for distributed actors to be able to escape through distributed calls made during their initializer, a system must carefully manage IDs that have been assigned but are not "ready" yet.

-Readying is done automatically by code synthesized into the distributed actor's non-delegating initializers, and takes the shape of an `self.actorSystem.actorReady(self)` call, injected at appropriate spots in the actor's initializer.
-This call is necessary in order for the distributed actor system to be able to resolve an incoming `ID` (that it knows, since it assigned it) to a specific distributed actor instance (which it does not know, until `actorReady` is called on it).
+Readying is done automatically by code synthesized into the distributed actor's non-delegating initializers, and takes the shape of an `self.actorSystem.actorReady(self)` call, injected at appropriate spots in the initializer.
+This call is necessary in order for the distributed actor system to be able to resolve an incoming `ID` (that it knows, since it assigned it) to a specific distributed actor instance (which it does not know, until `actorReady` is called on the system).
 This means that there is a state between the `assignID` and `actorReady` calls, during which the actor system cannot yet properly resolve the actor.

-In this section we will discuss the exact semantics of readying actors, how systems must implement and handle these calls, and where exactly they are invoked during from any distributed actor initializer.
+In this section we will discuss the exact semantics of readying actors, how systems must implement and handle these `actorReady` calls, and where exactly they are invoked during from any distributed actor initializer.

-> **Note:** It is highly recommended to read [SE-0327: On Actor Initialization](https://github.com/apple/swift-evolution/blob/main/proposals/0327-actor-initializers.md) in order to understand how initializers can guarantee thread-safety, and how this proposal plays well with the there proposed initializer rules.
+> **Note:** It is highly recommended to read [SE-0327: On Actor Initialization](https://github.com/apple/swift-evolution/blob/main/proposals/0327-actor-initializers.md) before reading the remainder of the initializer discussion of this proposal.
+As the synchronous and asynchronous rules about initialization directly fall out of SE-0327's initializer isolation rules.
 The two proposals have been developed in tandem, and we made sure they mesh well together.

 Where the `system.actorReady(self)` call is performed depends on whether the initializer is asynchronous.
-The reasons for this are due to thread-safety checks and how isolation is changed in actor initializers as proposed by [SE-0327: On Actor Initialization](https://github.com/apple/swift-evolution/blob/main/proposals/0327-actor-initializers.md).
 Specifically, these locations fall out of the rules where any such user-defined code would be permitted, and what changes it causes to `self` isolation.
-Please refer to that proposal for a detailed discussion of this topic as it is a very deep topic.

-Specifically, the ready call in distributed actors is made:
+The `actorReady` call in distributed actors is made:

 - at the _end_ of **synchronous non-delegating initializers**, or
 - where the actor becomes fully-initialized (and the initializer implicitly hops to the actors' execution context) in **asynchronous non-delegating initializers**.

-The following snippet illustrates a synchronous initializer, and where the ready call is injected in it:
+The following snippet illustrates a **synchronous initializer**, and where the ready call is injected in it:

 ```swift
 distributed actor DA {